 You should remember that whatever bond conditions the judge sets in your DWI case will remain in effect throughout the case unless the judge agrees to modify them.
 It is extremely important that you fully understand your conditions and abide by them.
 If you do not, your bond could be revoked and you could be held in jail, possibly without bond in some circumstances.
 In any case, involving alcohol or drugs, you should always assume that you could be randomly tested for drugs or alcohol whenever you come to court, even if that is not an explicit condition of your bond.

-What driver’s license suspension am I facing for a DWI third?
+What driver’s license suspension am I facing?

 In DWI cases, your driving privileges can be suspended either as a result of a conviction in a criminal case, or as a part of the Administrative License Revocation (ALR) case.
 Both types of suspension are potentially longer if you are charged with a DWI third.